tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_am_in_danger_Pt_6.md

 But if we couldn't be killed, who was going to save me from him?

-I clutched my head in my hands and laid on the bed in a fetal position.
+I clutched my head in my hands and lay on the bed in a fetal position.
 “You're not giving up, you're not giving up!”

 I repeated this to myself over and over again, hoping that with each word, I would believe myself a little bit more.